-HMB is really a practical term to describe the effect of the heavy periods on the woman.
+HMB is a practical term to describe the effect of the heavy periods on the woman.
 Do your periods cause you to flood?
 Do you routinely pass large clots?
 Do you need double protection with pads and tampons, and flood the bed at night?
 Are you actually housebound by your bleeding?
 Does it interfere with your work and enjoyment of life?
-Have you become fatigued, iron deficient or even anaemic?
+Have you become fatigued, iron deficient or anaemic?
 These are the practical questions that matter to women.

-Anovulatory bleeding often occurs at either end of reproductive life; the ovaries may be producing oestrogen which causes growth of the uterine lining, but ovulation is impaired and insufficient progesterone is secreted to temper this growth.
-This is probably the commonest cause of bleeding and many women will respond to simple treatments such as the oral contraceptive pill, Implanon, Nuvaring, Depo Provera, and the Mirena IUD, with the added benefit of safe and effective contraception.
+Many women will respond to simple treatments such as the oral contraceptive pill, Implanon, Nuvaring, Depo Provera, and the Mirena IUD, with the added benefit of safe and effective contraception.
 For women who cannot use these methods, non hormonal methods that preserve fertility include Tranexamic Acid and non steroidal anti-inflammatory drugs.

 Women whose HMB does not respond to the methods described above may need further investigation by ultrasound scanning to rule out fibroids, polyps, endometriomas (cysts on the ovary containing endometriosis) and adenomyosis.